 - (1) A holder of a certificate, or authorisation issued under these Regulations shall notify the Authority of the change in the physical and mailing address and shall do so in the case of- - (a) physical address, at least fourteen days in advance; and - (b) mailing address upon the change; - (2) A person who does not notify the Authority of the change in the physical address within the time frame specified in sub-regulation (1) shall not exercise the privileges of the certificate or authorisation.

 49. Replacement of documents.

-A person may apply to the Authority in the prescribed form for replacement of documents issued under these Regulations if such documents are lost or destroyed.
+A person may apply to the Authority in writing for replacement of documents issued under these Regulations if the documents have been lost or destroyed.

 50. Suspension and Revocations of Certificate.